How to Get Your Money From the ‘568 Cartel’ Lawsuit

 Payments for claims will vary depending on a number of factors, the website notes.
 Claimants will be entitled to as much as $2,000 or more.

-Given that seven universities have yet to settle claims, the total amount of settlement damages is likely to increase, which could have implications for all claimants.
+Given that seven universities have yet to settle claims, the total amount of settlement damages might increase, which could have implications for all claimants.
+According to an email from the Financial Aid Antitrust Settlement, should the remaining schools decide to settle, class members will have to file an additional claim to access those funds.